bitnami/charts/bitnami/thanos/README.md

 ### To 7.0.0

 This major updates the MinIO&reg; subchart to its newest major, 9.0.0, which updates authentication parameters.
 Check [MinIO&reg; Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/minio#to-900) for more information.
+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repositor.
+Some of the affected values are:

+- `XXX.extraEnv` parameters were renamed to `XXX.extraEnvVars`.
+- `XXX.extraContainers` parameters were renamed to `XXX.sidecars`.
+- `XXX.service.PROTOCOL.port` parameters were renamed to `XXX.service.ports.PROTOCOL` (e.g. `query.service.http.port` is now `query.service.ports.http`).
+- `XXX.service.PROTOCOL.nodePort`parameters were renamed to `XXX.service.nodePorts.PROTOCOL` (e.g. `query.service.http.nodePort` is now `query.service.nodePorts.http`).
+- `XXX.ingress.certManager` parmaeters were deprecated, use `XXX.ingress.annotations` to set the required annotations for CertManager instead.

 ### To 6.0.0